 Build commences on an exciting space for families

-The National Museum of Australia is entering an exciting time as we build a new centre for children and lifelong learning, commencing in the second half of 2019.
+The National Museum of Australia is entering an exciting time as we plan to build a new centre for children and lifelong learning, in the next few years.

 What’s in store